LeToNode/Play2.0-CN-doc/javaGuide/main/async/JavaWebSockets.md

 ## Handling WebSockets

-Until now we were using a simple action methid to handle standard HTTP requests and sending back standard HTTP result.
-But WebSockets are a totally different beast and can't be handled via standard actions.
+Until now we were using a simple action method to handle standard HTTP requests and send back standard HTTP results.
+WebSockets are a totally different beast, and can’t be handled via standard actions.

-So to handle a WebSocket your method must return a `WebSocket` instead of an `Result`:
+To handle a WebSocket your method must return a `WebSocket` instead of a `Result`:

 ```
 public static WebSocket<String> index() {